Turkey travel guide

 Most terrorist attacks have occurred in southeast Turkey, Ankara and Istanbul.
 You should remain aware of your surroundings, keep up to date with local media reports and follow the advice of local authorities.

-Attacks could be indiscriminate including in places visited by foreigners, such as:
+There have been several attacks involving knives, firearms and explosives.
+Attacks could be indiscriminate including in places visited by foreign nationals, such as:

-There have been a number of recent significant attacks in Istanbul:
+There have been a number of recent significant attacks.
+For example:

-• In February 2024, one person was killed in an armed attack on the Çağlayan courthouse by the terrorist group DHKP/C
+- in February 2024, one person was killed in an armed attack on the Çağlayan courthouse in Istanbul by the terrorist group DHKP/C

-• In 2022, six people were killed in an explosion in central Istanbul.
+- in 2022, 6 people were killed in an explosion in central Istanbul

-Extremist groups based in Syria, including Daesh and Al-Qaeda linked groups, have the capacity to carry out attacks in neighbouring countries, including Turkey.
+Extremist groups based in Syria, including Daesh and Al-Qaeda linked groups, have the capacity to carry out attacks in Turkey.
 Daesh has previously targeted border crossings and nearby locations on the Syrian side of the border.

 Political situation

-Occasional demonstrations can occur in cities and may become violent.
+Demonstrations occur occasionally in cities and may become violent.
 Police have used tear gas and water cannon to disperse protests.

-Events in Israel and the Occupied Palestinian Territories have led to heightened tensions in the region and demonstrations are ongoing in locations across Turkey.
-Large demonstrations have been reported outside diplomatic missions connected to the conflict in major cities, particularly Israeli diplomatic missions in Ankara and Istanbul.
+Events in Israel and the Occupied Palestinian Territories have led to heightened tensions in the region and in locations across Turkey.
+Large demonstrations continue to occur outside diplomatic missions connected to the conflict in major cities, particularly Israeli diplomatic missions in Ankara and Istanbul.

 Avoid all demonstrations and leave the area if one develops.
 Local transport routes may be disrupted.